bhuvanabasq/document-clustering/README.md

 based on the clusters of the documents.

 ### Developed by:
-* Rakshit Makan | B00870379
+* Bhuvaneshwari Basquarane
-* Bhuvaneshwari Basquarane | B00853122
+* Shakhboz Abdulazizov
-* Shakhboz Abdulazizov | B00883651# document-clustering
+* Rakshit Makan